Aliases for PIK3CB Gene

 GeneCards Summary for PIK3CB Gene

 PIK3CB (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase Catalytic Subunit Beta) is a Protein Coding gene.
-Diseases associated with PIK3CB include laryngeal benign neoplasm.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with PIK3CB include Breast Cancer.
+Among its related pathways are Development IGF-1 receptor signaling and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3CD.

 UniProtKB/Swiss-Prot for PIK3CB Gene